The cost of conflict in the workplace

 As impartial third parties, our mediators enable participants to have a structured conversation, to build understanding and find mutually acceptable solutions, thus offering the chance of lasting resolution.
 We use the facilitative model of mediation.

-We offer a cost effective, flexible service.
+We offer a cost effective, flexible service, using a co-mediation model so you have two mediators throughout the process.
 It can meet the needs of small and medium sized employers who do not have internal mediators, or of larger organisations which need to supplement in-house resources with independent external mediators.

 How does mediation work?

 Calm Mediation’s office team receives case referrals, assigns suitable mediators and handles the preparations in liaison with the referrer.
-Our service is flexible, but a typical workplace mediation would take place on a single day as follows:
+Our service is flexible, but a typical workplace mediation would take place over two half days.
+Meetings can be online or in person, depending on client needs, as follows:

 Stage 1: Introductory meetings

 Our mediators, working in pairs, meet each client involved in the dispute separately and in confidence.
-They listen to what has been happening, find out how they would like things to be in future, and explain the mediation process.
+They listen to what has been happening and find out how they would like things to be in future.

 Stage 2: Preparation meeting